alvo254/Rails/README.md

  - <%= %> This is used to render stuff out to the screen
  - <% %> This is used for loops and other stuff not being renders

-# To creat crud in rails we use a scafold
+# To creat crud in rails we use a scaffold

 ## All this information comes from the official ruby on rails documentation but it may also contain some of the information I came across while researching.